getlantern/sysproxy/README.md

-# pac
+# sysproxy

-[pac](https://github.com/getlantern/pac) is a simple Go library to toggle on and off pac(proxy auto configuration) for Windows, Mac OS and Linux.
-It will extract a helper tool and use it to actually chage pac.
+[sysproxy](https://github.com/getlantern/sysproxy) is a simple Go library to toggle the system proxy on and off for Windows, Mac OS and Linux.
+It will extract a helper tool and use it to actually change the system proxy settings.

 ```go
 pac.EnsureHelperToolPresent(fullPath, prompt, iconFullPath)